 </root>

 Just like with JSON, Logic Apps provide a robust way to debatch XML content efficiently.
 By utilizing the splitOn property with appropriate XPath expressions, you can easily process each element of an XML message independently.
-This capability allows for scalable and flexible workflows, enabling you to handle complex XML structures in the same way you would with JSON, ensuring seamless integration and data processing in your applications.
+This capability enables scalable, flexible workflows, allowing you to handle complex XML structures the same way you would JSON, ensuring seamless integration and data processing in your applications.

 To lazy to read?
 We’ve got you covered!
 Check out our video version of this content!